emmajanedrews/base-template/_posts/2017-12-08-the-next-facet-of-auto-to-the-5th-auto-re-enrollment.md

 Today I’m going to be talking about another facet of Auto to the 5th: automatic re-enrollment.

-What this means is that as an employer,&nbsp;**you will automatically re-enroll your participants into the qualified default investment alternative, or the QDIA.**
+What this means is that as an employer, you will automatically re-enroll your participants into the qualified default investment alternative, or the QDIA.

-Not only does this provide a great opportunity for your participants, it also helps to protect you as a provider. &nbsp;Automatic re-enrollment helps your employees be more secure in their retirement.
+Not only does this provide a great opportunity for your participants, it also helps to protect you as a provider. **&nbsp;Automatic re-enrollment helps your employees be more secure in their retirement.**

 However, they are able to opt out.
 If your participants don’t want their investments to change, they have a 30-day period to let you know.